shakes76/PatternAnalysis-2023/recognition/README.md

 # Project Explain

+## Problem We solved in this project

+In this project, we will use the build a generative model using vq-vae and pixelCNN.
+The model needs to generate clear images and the SSIM should be over 0.6.

 ## Operating Process

-In this project, run the train.py model first, which will save recon images and model to the directory, then run the PixelCNN.py, this file will use the trained vq-vae model to form the code book, save the code book (model).
-Finally, run the predict.py.
+1.	run the train.py model first, which will automatically save recon images and model to the directory,
+2.	run the PixelCNN.py, this file will use the trained vq-vae model to form the code book, save the code book (model).
+3. Finally, run the predict.py.
 This file should have the visualisation of reconstructed images (in animation of all the reconstruction process) and the PixelCNN generated images saved under the path “./Pic/PixelCNN_generate.jpg”.

+## Details of data-preprocess, validation and training

+In this project, the dataset is preprocess using Grayscale and resize. (resize can be deleted if GPU memory is enough).
+Inside vq-vae training part, the training loopwill run for 15000 times, mse_loss is used to track the loss; Adamw is used for optimizer; multistep learning rate is used to adjust to avoid overfitting problems.

+In validation part, save_image and state_dict are used to save generated images and model into the correct directory.

+## Dependence

+In this project, the dependence we used include: (they are all the latest version) Python3

+Used to transform data as follow: from torchvision import transforms, datasets from torchvision.transforms import Normalize, Compose, ToTensor from torch.utils.data import DataLoader

+Used for training as follow:
+import torch,
+import torch.nn as nn,
+import torch.nn.functional as F, from torch.optim import Adam

+Used for predicting as follow: import os, import random, import time, from PIL import Image

+Used for training as follow:
+import matplotlib.pyplot as plt, from matplotlib.animation import FuncAnimation, from torch.optim.lr_scheduler import MultiStepLR, from skimage.metrics import structural_similarity as compute_ssim,
+from torchvision.utils import save_image,
+from tqdm import tqdm

 ## Coding Logic